 The legendary Cephes Math Library is fully and tightly integrated with the JavaScript engine available within Enterprise Architect.
 This library is a collection of more than 400 high-quality mathematical routines for scientific and engineering applications, providing a huge range of mathematical potential for modelers wanting to take their engineering and systems models to the next level.
+The function library implements the IEEE Std 754 eg

-The function library implements the IEEE Std 754 double-precision standard.
+The function library implements the IEEE Std double-precision standard.